noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-policy-ref.md

     - compare keys in the request context to the key-values in the policy
     - service specific: prefixed with the service id, e.g. `ec2:InstanceType`
     - global: prefixed with `aws:`
-  - sid: description of the permission
+  - sid: unique description of the permission

 ## examples